GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 # Work Log

+## 5/1/2023
+Today was a busy day, as I went on tech call starting from the morning to late in the afternoon.
+The good thing was my wife was there to assist me, although the payout doesn't seem to be enough for what the both of us did.
+Upon arriving home in the early evening, I updated my work logs and, afterwards, checked on the new MPASIS score sheet.
+Upon testing using an ADAS I job application test data, I found another bug in the Application of Education criteria for positions with no experience requirement.
+It was caused by an incorrectly coded maximum value of "ANY" instead of an actual percentage maximum of 100, resulting into a NaN (Not a Number) result for the points.
+I fixed it and proceeded to add styling to the scoresheet.

+## 4/29/2023-4/30/2023
+I mostly rested the whole Saturday, occasionally adding some more code, although I made significant progress on Sunday.
+I was able to notice something in DO 007 s 2023, yet again.
+In the performance criteria, there was a different rubric to be used depending on whether or not the position requires prior work experience and whether or not the applicant has prior work experience, so I worked to implement it first.
+Afterwards, I worked in generalizing the total points computation for each criteria.
+I was able to finish it, although it seems to have an unintended effect of computing the points of each of all the other input fields under the same criteria.
+I left it as it is, as it might eventually prove useful to the encoders and/or evaluators.
+If it proves to be a bane instead, I will just have to remove it or adjust it to their liking.

+## 4/28/2023
+I was able to finish the education score sheet criteria computations.
+I then started to adapt this code to both the training and work experience criteria.
+However, I still get stumped with some of the computations, although I am getting close to the original functionality.
+I have also added yet another functionality wherein an input number control displays the points it contributes once it is updated, although I will have to find a way for this functionality to also be called by each criteria in updating the criteria's total points display.

+## 4/27/2023
+I finished the score sheet elements data structure in the morning and started to cleanup and convert the data into a JSON object/array.
+I, then, reinserted the data structure and started adjusting the code.
+Little by little, it seems to be resembling the old UI.
+I will have to finish this tomorrow so I could proceed with other features of the system over the weekend, such as the initial evaluation report form, the individual evaluation report form, the ranking, and so on.
+As these mostly just involve retrieval, these will be easier to implement.

 ## 4/26/2023
 I immediately went to continue working on the data structure that will configure the generalized score sheet.
 However, organizing the data turned to be very tedious and confusing.
 After lunch, I started to work using a spreadsheet software to organize all the data.
 Once I finish this, I would export the spreadsheet into a CSV that will be a lot easier to convert into JSON format using RegEx.
 I have finished until NEAP facilitatorship subcriteria.
 I also transferred the score sheet classes into the ExClass.js file so I can still use IntelliSense while coding the classes.